Graphic design: Page layout

 Page layout deals with the arrangement of elements (content) on a page, such as image placement, text layout and style.
-Page design has always been a consideration in printed material and more recently extended to displays such as web pages.
+Page design has always been a consideration in printed materials and, more recently, has been extended to displays such as web pages.
 Elements typically consist of type (text), images (pictures), and (with print media) occasionally place-holder graphics such as a dieline for elements that are not printed with ink such as die/laser cutting, foil stamping or blind embossing.

 Grids

 A grid serves as a method of arranging both space and information, allowing the reader to easily comprehend the overall project.
 Furthermore, a grid functions as a container for information and a means of establishing and maintaining order.
 Despite grids being utilized for centuries, many graphic designers associate them with Swiss design.
 The desire for order in the 1940s resulted in a highly systematic approach to visualizing information.
 However, grids were later regarded as tedious and uninteresting, earning the label of "designersaur."
 Today, grids are once again considered crucial tools for professionals, whether they are novices or veterans.